sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - Training records should be accurate and be directly tied to the role and access levels within the TRE.
+* - You must maintain accurate training records that are directly tied to the role and access levels within the TRE.
   - Electronic training records should be tied to a user record and carefully maintained.
   - Mandatory
 * - You should accept proof of relevant training certifications from third parties.
   - This should include competency testing and more simple recording of actions such as read and understood.
   - Recommended
-* - Training is not a one-off event and training may need to be repeated or account for changes in competency requirements.
-  - Electronic reminders for refresher training should be considered.
-    Ideally training should remain relevant and so policies and processes should enable people to demonstrate competency rather than repeat training unnecessarily.
-  - Mandatory
 ```

 **Learning Management System:** A software platform or application that facilitates the administration, delivery, and tracking of educational or training programs, often including course materials, assessments, and learner progress tracking.